duration — Create duration arrays from hour, minute, and second components with MATLAB-compatible construction behavior.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how duration works, line by line, in Rust.
+Read exactly how duration is executed, line by line, in Rust.

 About RunMat